Chat with us, powered by LiveChat

 • Budgy Smuggler

-ICMS students visited the Manly headquarters of iconic swimwear brand Budgy Smuggler for a behind-the-scenes look at brand growth, leadership, and local manufacturing.
+ICMS Bachelor of Business and Entrepreneurship students visited the Northern Beaches headquarters of iconic swimwear brand Budgy Smuggler for a behind-the-scenes look at brand growth, leadership, and local manufacturing.

 They were welcomed by General Manager – and ICMS alumnus – Brenden Hartmann, whose unexpected career path from rugby dreams to running a global business offered valuable insight and inspiration.